background pattern

 Measuring Baccharis conferta at “El Llano del Conejo”

 Note: this project has been updated.
-See 2024 Fall update below.
+See 2025 Update below.

 Reforestation in harsh environments is challenging.
 Using nurse plants to provide a microhabitat that buffers moisture and temperature extremes can allow seedlings to get established more easily.
 With this in mind, Dr. Ana Gabriela Zacarías-Correa, from the University of Michoacán in San Nicolás de Hidalgo, is evaluating the survival and growth of three shrub species (i.e., nurse plants) planted at three sites in the MBBR’s core zone by Dr. Cuauhtemoc Saénz and his colleagues on July, 2022.